-To our knowledge, no person who, during the fiscal year ended December 31, 2021, was a director or officer of the Company, or beneficial owner of more than ten percent of our common stock (which is the only class of securities registered under Section 12 of the Act), failed to file on a timely basis reports required by Section 16 of the Exchange Act during such fiscal year, except that, as a result of Company administrative error, (i) on June 8, 2021, four Form 4 filings relating to the acquisition of options granted were inadvertently filed later than the time prescribed by the SEC, (ii) on June 9, 2021, five Form 4 filings relating to the acquisition of options granted were inadvertently filed later than the time prescribed by the SEC, (iii) on July 23, 2021, one Form 4 filing relating to the acquisition of options granted was inadvertently filed later than the time prescribed by the SEC and (iv) on July 24, 2021, one Form 4 filing relating to the acquisition of options granted was inadvertently filed later than the time prescribed by the SEC.
+To our knowledge, no person who, during the fiscal year ended December 31, 2022, was a director or officer of the Company, or beneficial owner of more than ten percent of our common stock (which is the only class of securities registered under Section 12 of the Securities Act), failed to file on a timely basis reports required by Section 16 of the Exchange Act during such fiscal year, except that, as a result of Company administrative error: (i) on February 8, 2022, one Form 4 filing for Winston Kung relating to the disposition of shares acquired pursuant to a stock purchase plan, (ii) on February 28, 2022, four Form 4 filings for each of David H. Mack, Ph.D., Winston Kung, Leila Alland and Deepika Jalota, respectively, relating to the acquisition of options granted and (iii) on January 30, 2023, one Form 4 filing for Winston Kung relating to the disposition of shares acquired pursuant to a stock purchase plan, were inadvertently filed later than the time prescribed by the SEC.